npalomin/streetspace_dataset_ldn/README.md

 |--|--|--|
 |Citywide analysis of streetspace in London |[Conference presentation](https://www.researchgate.net/publication/337745659_Citywide_analysis_of_streetspace_in_London?channel=doi&linkId=5de83ad9299bf10bc34049c8&showFulltext=true#fullTextFileContent) |3rd INTERNATIONAL LAND USE SYMPOSIUM.
 Land use changes: Trends and projections |
 |Streetspace designation metrics |[Poster presentation](https://drive.google.com/file/d/1RwEJdtj4UGNIczO6PAgMO89gK3Xps9Qn/view) |London Walking and Cycling conference 2019 |

+## Possible uses and applications

+The new street level data introduced here can yield important insights for street research, planning and design.

+Under the coronavirus emergency, public authorities are being required to reorganise streespace to facilitate social distancing and less polluting modes of transport.
+Because the available streetspace is scarce and fixed, the widths of pavements and carriageways are key parameters for re-designing streets with a health-oriented layout.
+Pavement and carriageway widths can be queried from highly detailed built environment topographic data.
+However, the data structure limits its analysis to small urban areas being less useful for city-wide planning.
+The dataset on streetspace parameters presented here allow to conduct spatial analysis over large urban areas using free and open-source software.
+The examination of this dataset can offer valuable analytical capacity for developing new cycling and walking schemes and designing place-based streets.

 ## Data accessibility